 In the world of personal finance, it’s easy to get caught up with conversations about debt and money, bills and spreadsheets, side hustles and income.
-We often forget how incredibly important it is to take a step back from all of those things and just focus on ourselves.
-That’s why I decided to implement self-care Sunday, in my personal life and in my Instagram feed.
+We often forget how incredibly important it is to take a step back from all of those things and just focus on ourb own well-being.
+That’s why I decided to implement self care Sunday.
 I think it’s important to remind each other (and ourselves) how vital self-care is.

-And that’s why taking a step back to take care of ourselves is so vital.
+And that’s why taking a step back to recharge and take care of ourselves is so vital.
 I know what you’re thinking – that sounds selfish!
-And yes, we may have been taught to believe that taking a moment for ourselves is selfish, but that just isn’t true.
-We can’t take care of others if we burn out.
+And yes, we may have been taught to believe that taking a moment for ourselves is selfish, and we often feel guilty for even considering it.
+But that just isn’t true.
+We can’t take care of others if we are suffering from burnout.

 It’s not that you shouldn’t be practicing self-care every day.
 You absolutely should be, when you can.
 The point of self-care Sunday isn’t to say that’s the only day you can take care of yourself!
 Instead, it’s saying, “hey this is super important.
 Make sure you remember to do this, at least on this one day, and more often if you can.”

 How Can I have Self Care on Sunday?

 Instituting a self care Sunday may seem out of reach to you.
 I get it – even if you aren’t working (obviously not everyone even has Sundays off!), there’s always a ton of stuff to do.
 You don’t have to dedicate the entire day to self-care.